Licensed conveyancers are specialists in property law, working on behalf of clients buying or selling property in England and Wales

-Licensed conveyancers are property law specialists who work on behalf of clients buying or selling property (houses, flats, business premises or land) in England and Wales.
-They deal with all the legal matters, administration, finance and queries involved in a property transaction.
+As a qualified, professional property lawyer, you'll specialise in property law and will work on behalf of clients buying or selling houses, flats, business premises or land in England and Wales.
+You'll deal with all the legal matters, administration, finance and queries involved in a property transaction.

-They advise clients on the technical content of the documents and their financial implications.
-They may act on behalf of the vendor or the purchaser, and in certain circumstances for both in the same transaction.
+The role involves processing and agreeing mortgage and lease contracts, arranging transfers and handling other documents that sellers must sign when purchasing property.
+You'll also advise clients on the technical content of the documents and their financial implications.
+You may act on behalf of the vendor or the purchaser, and in certain circumstances for both in the same transaction.

-- researching information and communicating with clients and others in person, on the phone, by letter or by email;
+- research information and communicate with clients and others in person, on the phone, by letter or by email

-- using a computerised case management system, as more and more conveyancing tasks are now being done online;
+- use a computerised case management system, as conveyancing tasks are increasingly being completed online

-- seeking to protect their clients' interests at all times, while taking precautions against potential fraud and money laundering;
+- seek to protect clients' interests at all times, while taking precautions against potential fraud and money laundering

-- sending terms of engagement and estimates of fees and disbursements;
+- send terms of engagement and estimates of fees and disbursements

-- obtaining or checking Land Registry documents or title deeds (if the land is unregistered);
+- obtain or check Land Registry documents or title deeds (if the land is unregistered)

-- drafting or checking sales contracts and agreeing terms with the conveyancer acting for the other party to the transaction;
+- draft or check sales contracts and agree terms with the conveyancer acting for the other party to the transaction

-- collating and sending or checking supporting legal and financial documents;
+- collate and send or check supporting legal and financial documents

-- dealing with all financial aspects of a transaction;
+- deal with all financial aspects of a transaction

-- if the property is leasehold, obtaining the landlord's agreement to the sale or the change of mortgage and dealing with apportionments of rent and service charges.
+- if the property is leasehold, obtain the landlord's agreement to the sale or the change of mortgage and deal with apportionments of rent and service charges.

 Specific tasks for purchase transactions include:

-- paying Stamp taxes and dealing with the registration of client and lender with the Land Registry.
+- pay stamp taxes and deal with the registration of client and lender with the Land Registry.

-- Typical starting salaries for trainees or newly qualified conveyancers can range from £16,000 to £20,000.
+- Starting salaries for trainees or newly qualified conveyancers are typically between £19,000 to £24,000, though are sometimes lower.

 Salaries vary considerably according to status, region and type of employer.

 Total earnings for employed conveyancers may be enhanced by commission payments.
-Large legal firms may offer considerable benefits such as health insurance, contributory pension schemes, gym membership, etc.
+Large legal firms may offer considerable benefits such as health insurance, contributory pension schemes and gym membership.